loicfrering/backbone.datagrid/README.md

 The backbone.datagrid entry point.
 A Backbone.View that will be responsible for the entire datagrid management and rendering.
-It uses the collection passed to the constructor as data source.
+It uses the collection passed to the constructor as its data source.
 The Datagrid view takes care of creating the `table` HTML element and each of the components described below.

 Event bindings: